 Services are provided through the Comprehensive Asthma Management Program (CAMP), in which Asthma Vans, state-of-the-art mobile health clinics, are deployed to low-income neighborhoods with high asthma rates.
 Through partnerships with roughly 40 schools, Asthma Vans diagnose, educate, and provide on-going care for children.
 Thus far, the assumption of higher health outcomes and a reduced burden to the healthcare system has met with tangible results.
 Only 1-in-25 Mobile C.A.R.E. patients report an ER visit or hospitalization since joining Mobile C.A.R.E., versus 1-in-3 in the year prior to joining Mobile C.A.R.E.
 The reduction in hospitalization rate alone has saved the local healthcare system at least 156 million dollars over 13 years.

-Want to know more about the work being done on Asthma Vans everyday?
-You can follow our progress on facebook, twitter, or foursquare!
+Want to know more about the work being done on Asthma and Dental Vans everyday?
+You can follow our progress on facebook and twitter!